 CCAD: The highly acclaimed institution and Shadowbox Live® share a desire to meld the visual and performing arts by providing students with opportunities to learn broad fundamentals, work on collaborative creative concepts, and develop professional presentation skills.
 Shadowbox Live® has provided internships for both the Media Studies and Fashion Design Department.
 More recently, CCAD created a class specifically for our current show, “Which One’s Pink” where twenty students are showcasing their talents in video production.

-The Ohio State University: As part of our upcoming international collaboration, OSU’s Department of East Asian Languages and Literatures is currently offering two courses featuring our production of The Tenshu.
+The Ohio State University: As part of our 2015 international collaboration, OSU’s Department of East Asian Languages and Literatures offered two courses featuring our production of The Tenshu.
 Additionally, OSU’s Institute of Japanese Studies, Department of East Asian Languages and Literatures, Center for Languages and Literatures and East Asian Studes Center, hosted a lecture featuring our Japanese collaborator, Professor Hiromi Sakamoto of Kindai University entitled “Introducing Tenshu Monogatari – History, Diversity and Cultural Challenges of Japanese Performing Arts in a Democratic Context”.
 The lecture was very well attended and was an “exciting evening that marked an auspicious start of the IJS academic year!”
 Hajime Miyazaki, Acting Director/Institute for Japanese Studies

 Kindai University: A course was offered at the College of Arts at Kindai University in Osaka Japan, where 8 students traveled to Columbus for two weeks (August 23rd – September 7th 2015) to intern at Shadowbox Live® and audit select Japanese courses offered at OSU.

 Executive Assistant to the Director of Community Relations/Education